Is tiering still relevant? Should it be relevant? Can we ever move away from it?

 If you’re dealing only with product resellers, tiers are great.
 These partner types represent the brand, put products in the hands of customers and help reach new markets.
 Program tiers are an easy way to manage straightforward investment levels based on reseller revenue and profit.

-Why Partner Program Tiers Need to Evolve
+Why Many Partner Program Tiers Need to Evolve

-- Industries are adding recurring and service-based revenue.
 These recurring revenue streams take many forms, including XaaS, SaaS, MROs, consumption or premiums.

-- There’s been a decline in relationship-driven sales.
 Companies now need to market themselves as a brand, have a strong digital presence and sell on quality or price.

-- Solutions are getting more complicated.
 Technology is changing how people do business, adding complexity and new roles to channels.
 Buyers want niche expertise.
 With so many ways to buy products, competition is fierce.

-Because of the changes in how people buy and sell, traditional tiering programs can seem outdated instead of rewarding.
+Because of the changes in how people buy and sell, traditional tiering can seem outdated instead of rewarding.
 Channel leaders don’t want partner programs that feel irrelevant or only significant to a small fraction of partners.

 Tiering is also ill-equipped for adding new partner types.
 Because new partner types have different needs, you may be prompted to add additional programs with new tiers inside of them.
 Unique programs mean additional tracking, numerous log ins and extra rule structures to navigate for partners.
 They also increase workload for the internal teams who must maintain the systems.